richi2666/cordova-plugin-powermanagement/README.md

 ===============
 Plugin for Cordova (3.0+)

-Added 'isDeviceIdleMode' function for use with Android 6.0.0+
+Added 'isIgnoringBatteryOptimizations' and 'addAppToBatteryWhitelist' functions for use with Android 6.0.0+
 =============================================================

 The PowerManagement plugin offers access to the devices power-management functionality.